Householder-Symposium/Householder-Symposium.github.io/organize.md

 Householder Symposium on Numerical Linear Algebra.
 The deadline for submitting a proposal is June 1, 2025.

-Proposals should be submitted via email to [householderxxii@cornell.edu](mailto:householderxxii@cornell.edu)
+Proposals should be submitted via email to [householderxxii@cornell.edu](mailto:householderxxii@cornell.edu).

 Please note: Proposals by professional congress and convention bureaus